 The case was a landmark moment for foreign bribery enforcement as it was the first joint resolution between authorities in the US and France.
 In addition, Société Générale’s lawyers were able to tie up different forms of conduct, bribery and benchmark manipulation, in a single resolution – a dream scenario for any client facing legal jeopardy on multiple fronts.

 And according to GIR Just Anti-Corruption’s FCPA Counsel Tracker, Urgenson is the monitor overseeing Chilean airline LATAM.
 The company retained a monitor for three years under its $22.2 million agreement in 2016 to resolve allegations it bribed Argentine union officials to obtain favourable labour contracts.
-The award of the monitorship to Urgenson demonstrates the sterling reputation he has both in the defence bar and in government (the company has to nominate three candidates and the DOJ picks the individual it believes is best suited to the role).
+The monitorship ended in 2019 and Urgenson has certified the company’s compliance programme is reasonably designed and implemented.

-Mayer Brown is a global firm of more than 1,500 lawyers in 24 offices, almost all of which host investigations partners.
+Mayer Brown is a global firm of more than 1,500 lawyers in 27 offices, with more than 200 lawyers in New York, London and Hong Kong alone.

 The firm has bolstered its global network through mergers with one of the largest law firms in Asia, Johnson Stokes & Master, as well as numerous European outfits.

-While many of the firm’s current clients are confidential, it has advised the Rezidor Hotel Group, Toronto-Dominion Bank and trading company Mitsui Brasil Co.
+While many of the firm’s current clients are confidential, it has advised the HSBC, Société Générale, Rezidor Hotel Group, Toronto-Dominion Bank and trading company Mitsui Brasil Co.

 The firm ran internal investigations related to the Swiss bank programme, under which the DOJ offered non-prosecution agreements to banks that voluntarily told authorities they helped US citizens avoid paying tax.
 The firm guided five banks to such NPAs in late 2015: Banque Internationale a Luxembourg, BBVA, Credit Agricole, KBL and PostFinance.